What should I do if I think I may be infected?

 Should I be tested for HIV?

-The Centers for Disease Control (CDC) encourages all sexually active people between 13 years and 64 years of age to get tested.
-The CDC also recommends that pregnant women be tested for HIV.
+The American Academy of Family Physicians (AAFP) encourages all sexually active people between 18 years and 65 years of age to get tested.
+Children younger than 18 and adults older than 65 should be tested if they are at an increased risk of getting the virus.
+The AAFP also recommends that pregnant women be tested for HIV.
 Most HIV antibody tests done by your doctor are accurate if they are done 2 to 3 months or longer after you think you may have been infected.
 It takes this long for the antibodies to show up in the blood.

 How can my doctor tell that I have HIV?